natenka/pyneng-book-en/docs/source/book/17_serialization/1_csv.rst

   :linenos:

-In the example above, strings from the list are written to the file and then the content of file is displayed on standard output stream.
+In example above, strings from list are written to the file and then the content of file is displayed on standard output stream.

 The output will be as follows: